-Occupancy levels - These have reduced overall through 2020 and into the start of 2021.
-Occupancy levels are expected to improve and recover due to the impact of the new vaccines against Covid 19 and the easing of the lockdown.
+Occupancy levels - These have reduced overall through 2020 and into the start of 2021 but have improved strongly over the second half of 2021.
+Occupancy levels are expected to improve further in 2022 as we move out of the Covid 19 pandemic and confidence returns for private sector residents.

 Fee levels - These have not increased at levels expected pre Covid 19.
-Our expectation is for fee levels to improve through 2021.
+Our expectation is for fee levels to improve through 2022.

-Gross Profit - Gross profit has decreased from 39.2% to 36.07%.
+Gross Profit - Gross profit has slightly decreased from 36.07% to 35.68%.